oshriv65/TicTacTow-Game/README.md

 ## General info
 - Board size is 3X3.
-- The player choose where to mark is sign by entering coordinates of the board(x,y).
+- The player chooses where to mark his sign by entering coordinates of the board(x,y).

 ## Technologies
 * java SE17